-This homemade BBQ sauce just screams summertime, which is perfect because it’s here!
+This vegan BBQ sauce just screams summertime, which is perfect because it’s here!
 I feel like it kind of snuck up on us since we’ve been quarantined for pretty much all of spring.
 But it’s here and I’m ready to grill by the pool.
 And by pool I mean my kid’s blowup plastic pool because that’s my life right now.
 But it’s cool, I can rock it.

 Now, I know what you’re thinking, I can go to the grocery store and buy BBQ sauce for like a dollar.
 Sure.
 But it’s full of yuck-o stuff.
 Plus, I’m one of those people who if I don’t have something I would rather just make it than go through the trouble of going to the store, ya know?
 I know that it is probably way faster to go to the store, but ohmygoodness you have to get dressed, get in the car, drive, get out, interact with people.
 Hard pass.
-I’d rather stay home, keep watching The Office for the billioneth time, and make my own homemade BBQ sauce in my PJs.
+I’d rather stay home, keep watching The Office for the billioneth time, and make my own vegan BBQ sauce in my PJs.

 So a couple of notes:

-- Don’t use tomato paste in your homemade BBQ sauce.
+- Don’t use tomato paste in your vegan BBQ sauce.
 The tomato flavor is just too strong.
 You need all the sugar that they put into ketchup to really mellow out the acidity of the tomato.
 Trust me.
 I’ve tried (and tried, and tried) and all my creations get dumped in the trash.
 You and your taste-buds will thank me later.

 Homemade BBQ Sauce